nosas/blog/deep_learning_python/ch2/article.md

 This is one of the most common use cases of tensors.
 Each data point in a dataset is encoded as a vector.
-A batch of data will be encoded as a rank-2 tensor - that is, an array of vectors - where the first axis is the `samples axis` and the second axis is he `features axis`.
+A batch of data will be encoded as a rank-2 tensor - that is, an array of vectors - where the first axis is the `samples axis` and the second axis is the `features axis`.

 Let's look at an example: